 While each person’s journey and process will be unique, here are some tips on navigating recovery as you enter this unfamiliar territory.

 3 Tips to Challenging Fear

 1. Remember why you started

 The choice to begin the process of recovery is incredibly brave and requires dedication and strength.
-When the disorder finally starts to slip away, it can be easy to start to romanticize the ‘benefits’ of the disorder that you had experienced, forgetting the pain that it caused.
-Write out a list of your reasons for pursuing recovery and remind yourself of how hard you’ve fought to reach this point.
+When the disorder finally starts to slip away, it can be easy to start to romanticize the ‘benefits’ of the disorder that you experienced.
+We tend to forget the pain that it caused.
+Write out a list of your reasons for pursuing recovery.
+And remind yourself of how hard you’ve fought to reach this point.

 2. Trust your treatment team

-It is likely that you’ve had some supportive treatment professionals around you who have helped you make the progress that you’ve made thus far.
+It is likely that you’ve had some supportive treatment professionals around you who’ve helped you make progress.
 Keep trusting them and their wisdom, even when it means entering into uncharted territory.
 Remind yourself that your health and well-being is of significance to them.
-Share your fears with them honestly, and then listen to what they have to say and choose to believe their recommendations regarding how to continue to move forward.
+Share your fears with them honestly.
+And then listen to what they have to say and choose to believe their recommendations regarding how to continue to move forward.

 3. Adopt a mindset of adventure

 Recovering from an eating disorder is a journey involving many twists and turns that may include returning to places you’ve been before.
 And exploring new spaces, passions, and experiences that have not yet been uncovered.
 If fear arises when you move away from the disorder, pause and recognize the new opportunities that may be arising as you move toward a life of recovery.
 Moving into the unknown involves taking a leap of faith, but it could result in more freedom than you could have even hoped for.